Here’s a look at the life of Walter Mondale, 42nd vice president of the United States.

 1972 - Wins reelection to the US Senate.

-1975 - Publishes his book, “The Accountability of Power: Toward a More Responsible Presidency.”
+1975 - His book, “The Accountability of Power: Toward a More Responsible Presidency,” is published.

 July 15, 1976 - Jimmy Carter asks Mondale to be his vice presidential running mate on the Democratic ticket.